To ensure the security of your organization's data and functionality in Salesforce, follow these steps:

-a.
-In Salesforce Setup, navigate to "Security" and review the available security features such as Event Monitoring, Platform Encryption, and Field Audit Trail.
+- Review the available security features, such as Event Monitoring, Platform Encryption, and Field Audit Trail.

-- b.
-Enable the security features that are appropriate for your organization's needs.
+- Enable the features that are appropriate for your organization's needs.

 Configure security settings:

-a.
-For Event Monitoring, configure the settings for monitoring and logging of events such as login attempts, data changes, and Apex execution.
+- For Event Monitoring, configure the settings for monitoring and logging of events, such as login attempts, data changes, and Apex execution.

 Assign security settings to profiles:

-a.
-In Salesforce Setup, navigate to "Users" and select "Profiles"
+- In Salesforce Setup, go to "Users" and select "Profiles".

-- b.
-For each profile, assign the appropriate security settings based on the user's role and responsibilities.
+- Assign the appropriate security settings to each profile based on the user's role and responsibilities.

 Regularly review security logs:

-a.
-In Salesforce Setup, navigate to "Security" and select the relevant security feature (Event Monitoring, Platform Encryption, Field Audit Trail)
+- In Salesforce Setup, go to "Security" and select the relevant security feature.

-- c.
-Take action as needed, such as disabling a user's access or investigating a suspicious event.
+- Take action as needed, such as disabling a user's access or investigating a suspicious event.

 Use Salesforce Sandbox for testing:

-a.
-In Salesforce Setup, navigate to "Sandboxes" and create a new sandbox for testing and development.
+- In Salesforce Setup, go to "Sandboxes" and create a new sandbox for testing and development.

 Keep your Salesforce instance up to date:

-a.
-In Salesforce Setup, navigate to "Upgrade" to check for new releases and security patches
+- In Salesforce Setup, go to "Upgrade" to check for new releases and security patches.

-- b.
-Follow the instructions to install any available updates to ensure that you are protected against known security vulnerabilities.
+- Install any available updates to ensure that you are protected against known security vulnerabilities.

-a.
-Develop a training program for your users, including topics such as strong password policies, recognizing phishing attempts, and secure data handling
+- Develop a training program for your users, including topics such as strong password policies, recognizing phishing attempts, and secure data handling.

-- c.
-Regularly review and update the training program.
+- Regularly review and update the training program.

-By following this guide, you have set up application-level security controls in Salesforce, which will help protect your organization's data and functionality.
-It's important to regularly review and monitor security logs, and to keep your Salesforce instance up to date with the latest security patches.
-Additionally, it's important to educate your users on security best practices to keep the system more secure.
-These are not a substitute for professional security audit and it is important to conduct regular security reviews and assessments to keep the system secure.
+Remember to regularly review and monitor security logs, keep your Salesforce instance up to date with the latest security patches, and educate your users on security best practices.
+However, these steps are not a substitute for professional security audit, so it's important to conduct regular security reviews and assessments to keep the system secure.